tedirghazali/datatable/README.md

-# TG DataTable
+# DataTable X
-TG DataTable is a Vue 3 DataTable
+DataTable X is a Vue 3 & Web Component DataTable